BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 2. Hormones Are Surging

 Sexual maturity hits during this window.
 Testosterone or estrogen spikes change reactivity, social behavior, marking, and arousal thresholds.
-So neutering or spaying often gets blamed (or credited) for adolescent behavior changes.
+Neutering or spaying often gets blamed, or credited, for adolescent behavior changes.
 But the real cause is the underlying brain development.
 Most hormone-driven behaviors moderate naturally as the dog matures, with or without surgery.

 3. The Senses Are Recalibrating